darwinia-network/crab-docs/docs/dvm-smart-app.md

 sidebar_label: Overview
 ---

-The [Smart App](https://smart.darwinia.network/) is Darwin's self-developed wallet that provides a user-friendly solution for transferring assets between DVM accounts and Substrate accounts.
+The [Smart App](https://smart.darwinia.network/) is Darwinia's self-developed wallet that provides a user-friendly solution for transferring assets between DVM accounts and Substrate accounts.

 ## Switch Network